CQCL/tket2/tket/README.md

 * A composable pass system for optimising circuits
 * A number of built-in rewrite utilities and passes for common optimisations

-This crate is interoperable with [`tket1`] circuits via its serial encoding.
+This crate is interoperable with legacy [`pytket`] circuits via its serial encoding.

 # Using TKET